PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 _Principle Investigator_: Dr. Theodore Satterthwaite

-_Project/Grant Number_: Nickname for project/Sponsor.
-Please ask Ted what fund to use; Lia (and John/Sharon) will have the exact grant numbers to specify.
+_Project/Grant Number_: This is the funding nickname for project/Sponsor.
+Please ask Ted what fund to use.

-_Funding Source_: See the above funding sources listed above in brackets for Ted's current projects.
+_Funding Source_: This is a 26 digit budget code.
+Lia has these.
 You can always ask John Hyon if you are unsure of the funding source number.

 _Description of Expense_: Brief description including how the expense was paid for and to which vendor. (ex.
 To reimburse Dr. Satterthwaite for monthly subscription to CircleCI vendor for data management)